 Farley does a great job of developing his characters in just the first two chapters.
 I'm already invested in them and curious of their fate as they investigate a gruesome death.

 Tragedy swallows an idyllic small town when a boy is found dead atop the local lighthouse.
 While hunting for his killer, a young detective who harbors her own destructive secret discovers a threat that could unravel the very fabric of reality.

 Some stories, like BOAT, are written well enough that you forget you're reading--you're simply lost in the story.
 My favorite line: "...he knew fear had the tighter grip.
 It had him, too, he just couldn’t let her know it."
 I'm ready for the whole book!

-The Son of the Deceiver can be heard.
+The Deceiver’s Son can be heard.
 The Sword craves a hand to wield it.
 Ghosts of the Four threaten to swallow the world in madness.
-A soldier turned outlaw and an outcast called witch hold the keys to salvation … if love doesn’t damn them first.
+When conscience clashes with loyalty, and faith with truth, even an outcast can bring the world to its knees.